jbx-protocol/juice-docs/docs/dev/extensions/juice-token-resolver/tokenuriresolver.md

 #### Notes

-*The default metadata for all projects can be updated by the contract owner.*
+The default metadata for all projects can be updated by the contract owner.
+The [Token Resolver Template repo](https://github.com/nnnnicholas/juice-token-resolver-template) can help you get started.
+To get started making onchain SVGs, consult the [Juice SVG Template repo](https://github.com/nnnnicholas/juice-svg-template).

-*Juicebox project owners and operators can override the default metadata for their project with their own IJBTokenUriResolver contracts.*
+Juicebox project owners and operators can override the default metadata for their project with their own IJBTokenUriResolver contracts.

 #### Inheritance
 Inherits: [`IJBTokenUriResolver`](/dev/api/interfaces/ijbtokenuriresolver/), [`JBOperatable`](/dev/api/contracts/or-abstract/jboperatable/), [`Ownable`](https://docs.openzeppelin.com/contracts/4.x/api/access#Ownable)